W13R/soothed/README.md

 # Soothed

-Make all Minecraft mobs peaceful.
+A Minecraft mod that makes all Minecraft mobs peaceful

+## Requirements

-Compatible with Minecraft 1.19 and Fabric.
+- Minecraft 1.19
+- Fabric Loader